-While I love a traditional serving of plain mashed potatoes, just perfect for a heaping of gravy, I also love to dress it up from time to time.
+While I love a traditional serving of plain mashed potatoes, perfect for a heaping of gravy, I also love to dress it up from time to time.
 For this dish, I decided to go for a ‘loaded potatoes’ theme.
-This goes perfectly with my Roast Split Chicken breast recipe (in tomato or pumpkin versions).
+I love to serve this with my Roast Split Chicken breast recipe (in tomato or pumpkin versions).
 You can use some of the bacon used to flavor the vegetables and sauce in the Chicken recipe as a topping for these Luxurious Dairy Free Mashed Potatoes.
 The bacon topping is optional for this recipe.
 For more tips on how I prepped the garlic and herbs for the herb butter, download my free Balanced Spices Toolkit!

 How to Make these Mashed Potatoes Creamy & Luxurious

 If you do not need these mashed potatoes to be dairy free, feel free to use butter and cream if that is your preference.
 Ghee is an option for those who are lactose intolerant but still want a buttery flavor.
 I love using a small amount of ghee in this but limit my use because I am especially sensitive to dairy.
 To supplement the creaminess and fat, I want to make sure that it does not have any other unnecessary flavors like coconut or soy.
 If you happen to want to keep it dairy free or simply lighter (but still comforting), here is my Dairy Free Pumpkin Herb Butter Recipe.

 Please note that if you prefer to keep this easy and vegan, I recommend mixing the garlic herb mixture and pumpkin to an already pre-made dairy free butter.
 I love the brand Miyokos and often use it instead!

 - 1/4 c lard or tallow * or additional 1/4 c of refined coconut oil to keep vegan

 - 1 Tbsp coconut butter

 - salt to taste